gundy/tiny-synth/README.md

                       --- GND
                        -
 ```

+_Note: the resistor value above was originally specified as 330ohm, but it seems like this may have been putting the 8mA rated IO's on the FPGA at risk.
+Especially if you happened to accidentally short-circuit the output.
+The new recommendation is 470ohm._

 The module has been synthesized and bench-tested on a TinyFPGA BX board using the [IceStorm](http://www.clifford.at/icestorm/) toolchain.